sastatesla/bitespeed/README.md

 # Identity API

-A robust Node.js (Express + Prisma) API for contact identity management, supporting contact linking and deduplication by email and phone number.
+A robust Node.js (TypeScript + Express + Prisma) API for contact identity management, supporting smart contact linking and deduplication by email and/or phone number.

 ## Features